mathetake/mathetake.github.io/content/posts/runtime-code-generation-in-go-part-1.md

 ```

 where I mistakenly allows the use of AArch64's `x28` register in the generated machine code in wazero.
 The register is reserved and the value must
-be the same across the execution to play nicely with the Go runtime.[^9] If you run the test, and then you would get errors like the following (really depends on the kind of bug you made and the platform you are on):
+be the same across the execution to play nicely with the Go runtime.[^9] If you run the test, you would get errors like the following (it really depends on the kind of bug you made and the platform you are on):
 ```shell
 traceback: unexpected SPWRITE function runtime.morestack fatal error: traceback